aerick8602/Visulax-1.0/README.md

 ## Usage

 - Navigate through different algorithm visualizations using the links provided on the main page.
-- Click on "Login" to access the admin panel (if available).
 - Explore different sorting, searching, tree, graph, sieve of Eratosthenes, and recursion algorithms.
 - Follow the instructions on each page to see how the algorithms work in real-time.